OrchardCMS/OrchardCore/src/docs/reference/modules/Facebook/README.md

 If the site allows to register new users, a local user is created and the Facebook login is linked.
 If a local user with the same email is found, then the external login is linked to that account, after authenticating.

 The Facebook Login Product should be enabled in the [facebook for developers page](https://developers.facebook.com/apps) for web apps, and a valid OAuth redirect URI must be set.

 Available settings are:

 - CallbackPath: The request path within the application's base path where the user-agent will be returned.
 The middleware will process this request when it arrives.
 If no value is provided, setup facebook app to use the default path /signin-facebook.

-*Users Registration*
+## Users Registration

 - If you want to enable new users to register to the site through their Facebook login, the `OrchardCore.Users.Registration` feature must be enabled and setup accordingly.
 - An existing user can link his account to his Facebook login through the External Logins link from User menu

 ## Facebook Social Plugins Widgets

 This modules adds a FacebookPlugin part that can be used to integrate the [Social Plugins](https://developers.facebook.com/docs/plugins)
-It defines the following widgets
+It defines the following widgets:

 - Chat
 - Comments
 - Continue With